vaquarkhan/microservices-recipes-a-free-gitbook/PREFACE.md

 ---

-## The Khan Pattern™ for Adaptive Granularity
+## The Adaptive Granularity Strategy (Author's Method)

-The central contribution of this book is the Khan Pattern, a systematic methodology for microservice decomposition that addresses the "Granularity Paradox" - the challenge of determining optimal service boundaries.
+The central contribution of this book is the Adaptive Granularity Strategy (Author's Method), a systematic methodology for microservice decomposition that addresses the "Granularity Paradox" - the challenge of determining optimal service boundaries.

 ### The Challenge